Wild animals

 Ulla Rothschuh Osorio

 By Ulla Rothschuh Osorio, Biologist.
-August 22, 2023
+Updated: April 4, 2026

 Different Types of Octopus Species

-There are several species or types of octopus, such as the common octopus, the greater blue-ringed octopus, the dumbo octopus, the giant octopus, the mimic octopus, the Caribbean reef octopus, the big blue octopus, the Atlantic white-spotted octopus, the star-sucker pygmy octopus and the common blanket octopus.
+There are several species or types of octopus, such as the common octopus, the greater blue-ringed octopus, the dumbo octopus, the giant octopus, the mimic octopus, the Caribbean reef octopus, the big blue octopus, the Atlantic white-spotted octopus, the star-sucker pygmy octopus, and the common blanket octopus.

 Octopuses are one of the most fascinating marine animals on the planet.
 Not only are they physically beautiful and marvelous, but they are one of the most intelligent animals in the world, whether from land or sea.
 They have an incredible memory and a surprising aptitude for learning.
-This is particularly fascinating when we learn the fact that octopus are invertebrates since we normally see vertebrate species as having more advanced intelligence.
+This is particularly fascinating when we learn the fact that octopuses are invertebrates since we normally see vertebrate species as having more advanced intelligence.

 Contents